LiemDQ/LiemDQ.github.io/content/posts/h2_catalysis.md

 The operating cell voltage is a tradeoff between energy efficiency and production rate, and consequently is a tradeoff between operating costs and capital costs.
 A more efficient cell requires a lower voltage to achieve the same current than a less efficient cell, which means it can produce the same amount of hydrogen using less electricity.
 Alternatively, it could operate at the *same voltage but at a higher current*, which allows it to achieve a higher productivity at the same energy efficiency.

 As a side note, there's another performance metric called the [Faradaic efficiency](https://en.wikipedia.org/wiki/Faraday_efficiency), which is a measure of *reaction selectivity*.
 It's primarily used when there are multiple possible products that can be made, such as in [electrochemical CO2 reduction](https://en.wikipedia.org/wiki/Electrochemical_reduction_of_carbon_dioxide).
-In hydrogen electrolysis, the side reactions are usually negligible and the Faradaic efficiency is over 99.9%, so it's rarely discussed.
+In hydrogen electrolysis, the side reactions are usually negligible and the Faradaic efficiency is over 99.9%, so it's rarely discussed[^3].

-(The Faradaic efficiency is completely unrelated to the energy efficiency.
-This is a common source of confusion and is often exploited by university communications offices who—intentionally, in my opinion—word their press releases with vague terminology like 'an efficiency of 99%'.
-This is subsequently picked up by [science journalists who aren't aware of this basic fact](https://www.earth.com/news/new-catalyst-precatalyst-improves-clean-hydrogen-production-to-99-9-efficiency/).
-An energy efficiency of 99% would be fantastic, while a Faradaic efficiency of *only* 99% means something's wrong.
-For the remainder of this article, the term 'efficiency' will exclusively refer to 'energy efficiency' unless explicitly stated otherwise.)

 The upshot is that hydrogen electrocatalyst development boils down to finding new materials that are ideally:
 1. Chemically stable